 Trade Forex Trading

-How to Read a Base Currency Quote
+How to Interpret/Analyze a Base Currency Quote

-A quote represents the exchange rate between two currencies; Base Currency Quote referred to as currency pairs.
+A quote represents the exchange rate between 2 currencies; Base Currency Quote referred to as currency pairs.
 Currencies in the market are traded in the form of Base Currency Quote pairs, for example EURUSD, GBPUSD, USDCHF and USDJPY.
 The first one is known as the Base currency while the second is referred to as the Quote currency.

-Example of EURUSD - Base Currency Quote
+Explanation of EURUSD - Base Currency Quote

 EURUSD